October 2008 Archives

 Book Search, More, Better

-Google has reached a settlement with the Author's Guild and the Association of American Publishers which will pave the way for digitization of copyrighted books for on-line use.
+Google recently reached a settlement with the Author's Guild and the Association of American Publishers, which will pave the way for digitization of copyrighted books for on-line use.
 The authors and publishers brought suits against Google in 2005, accusing the company of copyright infringement.
 Google wanted to digitize books for internet perusal, but the publishers had their own opinion of that: "They keep talking about doing this because it is going to be good for the world.
 That has never been a principle in law.
 They 'do no evil' except they are stealing people's property."

 Google paid $125 million to settle the suit, which will cover legal fees and fund the Book Rights Registry, to be modeled after the music industry's copyright clearing house ASCAP.
 Google will structure a deal to put thousands of digitized books on the web.
 Readers will be able to access books or buy a digitized copy and publishers and authors will get some percentage of the customer fees.